 How do you go about getting help?
 Well, if you're a patient with a straightforward case of erectile dysfunction (for example, a 65-year-old diabetic who wants rapid treatment for sexual impotence), a general urologist is often a good starting point.
 The doctor should take a thorough history and perform a basic evaluation.
 This will include a focused physical exam, measurement of penile sensation, and a basic check of hormones.
 Available options should be explained thoroughly.
 Most often, the first course of action will be to provide an oral medication.
 The side effects of any medication should be explained and a prescription written.
 There should also be follow-up exams on a regular basis.
 If the oral medications do not work well or cause unpleasant side effects, there are a number of other effective erectile dysfunction therapy options available.

-Any of these medications should be taken approximately 60 minutes prior to engaging in sexual activity.
+These medications should be taken approximately 60 minutes prior to engaging in sexual activity.
 Viagra and Levitra are effective for approximately four hours.
 Cialis is effective for 36 hours.
 Viagra is less effective if it is taken within hours of having eaten fatty foods, so those types of food should be avoided when taking Viagra.
 Ideally, Viagra should be taken on an empty stomach.
+Stendra is a pill that patients take on an as-needed basis 30 minutes before sexual activity.
 You should be aware that none of these drugs will affect desire in any way.
 They will merely make a penis respond more quickly and remain firmer when it is stimulated and aroused.

 The maximum dosage is 20 mg of Levitra or Cialis and 100 mg of Viagra.

 This should not be exceeded in any 24-hour period.
 Even if a lesser

 dosage is used, it should only be used once in a 24-hour period.